dachande/djdb/README.md

 * Recording

 One track can (but does not need to) be related to exactly one album or one or more recordings. \
-One recording and/or release can be related to (contain) one or more tracks.
+One recording and/or album can be related to (contain) one or more tracks.

 ### Download &rarr; Track / Album / Recording